brotatotes/bht-automation/bht gen 1/Matthew/Chapter 24/Matthew 24 41 bht.md

 3. "The one shall be taken, and the other left; as before, one shall be taken by the Romans, and either put to death, or carried captive; and the other shall escape their hands, through the singular providence of God."

 ### John Wesley:
-1. "Two women shall be grinding" - This verse highlights the common occupation of women during biblical times, emphasizing the cultural context in which the verse was written.
+1. "Two women shall be grinding" - This verse highlights the common occupation of women during that time, emphasizing the everyday nature of the scene.

-2. "Which was then a common employment of women" - This statement further emphasizes the significance of the women's task, providing historical context and shedding light on the societal roles of women during that time.
+2. "The mention of two women grinding together suggests a sense of unity and companionship in their work."

-3. "Two women shall be grinding" - This phrase also suggests the importance of teamwork and collaboration, as the act of grinding required two individuals working together, symbolizing the value of unity and shared labor.
+3. "This verse also serves as a reminder that even in the midst of ordinary tasks, God is present and working in the lives of His people."

 ## Generation Details